illinoistech-itm/jhajek/tooling-assignments/debugging-under-fire/Readme.md

 * Describe what happened on "very very bad day" at Joyent?
 * What is one of the key things Joyent initially planned for during the outage?
-* According to the video, what is debugging?
+* According to the video, what is the art of debugging?
 * Describe what went wrong at Three Mile Island and how they found out the cause.